sai-sruthi/Virtualization-Workshop/README.md

     chroot context may not stack properly and chrooted programs with sufficient privilages may perform a second chroot to breakout.

 * Why is the builder pattern useful for building images?

+    A builder pattern involves using two Docker images - one to perform a build and another to ship the results of the first build without the penalty of the build-chain and tooling in the first image, helping solve the problem of pushing image to DockerHub where the size of the resulting image was quite large - at least 670mb.

 # Virtual Machine provisioning with CLI program